zommerfelds/remote-control-for-android/trunk/README.txt

 RemoteControl for Android
 -------------------------
-Copyright 2010 Christian Zommerfelds
+Copyright 2011 Christian Zommerfelds

-Remote Control is a very small library written in Python that allows the user to easily create a simple system where you can trigger actions in a server from your android phone via TCP/IP.
+Remote Control is a very small App and a library that allows the user to easily create a simple system where you can trigger actions in a server from your android phone via TCP/IP.

 This project consists of two parts:
  * The Android Remote Control server library (Python)